-Trees maintain an important role in San Diego commercial landscapes.
+Trees play an important role in San Diego commercial landscapes.
 They provide shade and add a vertical element to a horizontal design.
 Properly maintained trees are beautiful but their roots can be another story.

 How to prevent tree root damage: